dpasirst/hubitat/README.md

 - Save and configure

 To use this with Rule Machine, it will present itself as a Fan and Thermostat; however, there is more functionality available through driver specific commands.
-These are accessable in Rule Machine via Run Custom Action -> Actuator.
+These are accessible in Rule Machine via Run Custom Action -> Actuator.
 Then any custom command can be selected.
 If the selected custom command takes a parameter on the drivers page, the same parameter value can be specified here.
 Note: specify "string" - all custom commands for this driver